-For questions regarding access to required programs/applications: Jessica Kilham, Jessica.kilham@umassmed.edu, Lamar Soutter Library
+For questions regarding access to required programs/applications, contact Lamar Soutter Library: https://library.umassmed.edu/ask-librarian

-For questions regarding the devices: UMass Help Desk, UMWHelp-desk@umassmed.edu.
+For questions regarding the devices, contact UMass Chan Help Desk, UMWHelpdesk@umassmed.edu.

-4. Transition to Core Clinical Experiences
+4. Transition to Core Clinical Experiences (Applicable to LInC Curriculum)

-The Transition to Core Clinical Experiences curriculum provides hands on training and exposure to essential information and introductory skills for clinical rotations.
-This curriculum was significantly expanded in 2014 and features multiple case-based problem-solving exercises similar to what will be seen on the clerkships, as well as OSCEs that emphasize integration of information and problem solving.
+The Transition to Core Clinical Experiences curriculum provides hands-on training and exposure to essential information and introductory skills for clinical rotations.
+This curriculum was significantly expanded in 2014 and features multiple case-based problem-solving exercises similar to what will be seen on the clerkships, as well as Objective Structured Clinical Examinations (OSCEs) that emphasize integration of information and problem solving.
 All students have the opportunity to encounter dynamic simulation cases in teams in our interprofessional Center for Experiential Learning and Simulation (iCELS).
 They will practice focused history and physical exam skills with standardized patients and apply knowledge from their foundational years to simulated clinical practice.
-There are sessions to review core clinical skills such as X-ray and EKG interpretation; an approach to multiple devices and drains that students will see during the clinical years; basic life-support recertification; and procedures such as drawing blood.
-Skills utilized every day on clerkships including note-writing, oral presentations, writing admitting orders and prescriptions will be reviewed and practiced in small group settings with senior medical students.
+There are sessions to review core clinical skills such as x-ray and EKG interpretation; an approach to medical devices and drains that students will see during the clinical years; basic life-support recertification; and procedures such as drawing blood.
+Skills utilized every day on clerkships including note-writing, oral presentations, writing orders and prescriptions will be reviewed and practiced in small group settings with residents, senior medical students or faculty.
 There are integrated interstitial sessions on Domestic Violence and safe Opioid prescribing and management.
 Also featured are presentations on important health care systems topics, such as utilizing electronic medical records, infection control, quality improvement and patient privacy.

-5. Core Clinical Experiences - Clerkships
+5. Core Clinical Experiences - Clerkships (Applicable to LInC Curriculum)

 The Core Clinical Experiences (CCE) comprises the third-year curriculum, which consists of seven required core clinical clerkships, the Interstitial Course (ISC), and Flexible Clinical Experiences (FCEs).
-This phase involves a greater level of student responsibility for the care of patients always under faculty supervision.
-UMMS has a number of affiliated sites that students may be assigned to for their CCE clerkships.
+This phase involves a greater level of student responsibility for the care of patients, always under faculty supervision.
+UMass Chan has a number of affiliated sites that students may be assigned to for their CCE clerkships.
 These affiliated sites can include both local sites (sites generally within 60 miles of the University Campus) and distant sites (sites that are approximately 60 miles or more from the University campus).
 Students are responsible for providing their own transportation for these education experiences.
 Students in the clinical years must follow the holiday schedule at their clinical sites (See: Student Duty Hours Policy).
 Overnight call is expected of CCE students and will vary for each experience/clinical site.
 Students who plan to participate in any Core Clinical Experience, regardless of when it is scheduled in the academic year, are required to attend the mandatory Transition to Core Clinical Experience curriculum.
 This Transition curriculum was developed to provide all rising CCE students with information and hands-on experience to help them succeed with their CCEs.

-Students in the CCE year are required to have and utilize a smartphone.
-Additional information can be found at the Lamar Soutter Library web site: http://libraryguides.umassmed.edu/mobile.
-Students in the CCE year are also required to complete a web-based clinical log of patient encounters.
+Attendance is required for all Clerkship educational activities.
+Finalized clinical schedules and preceptor assignments are often not ready until the first clerkship day due to the complexity of clinical/preceptor scheduling.
+Students should expect to be scheduled Monday through Friday as well as AT LEAST one weekend for each required clerkship.
+Students who anticipate an absence must follow the planned absence policy.
+Students in the CCE year are also required to complete a web-based clinical log of patient encounters and essential skills (OASIS skills list).
+This must be completed prior to the end of the clerkship or an incomplete grade will be rendered.